anthonyq7/aegis/README.md

 CodeParrot APPS Hugging Face: [Link](https://huggingface.co/datasets/codeparrot/apps)

 ## Methods
 Simply writing scripts to collect the sample data wasn't sufficient.
-There were many markers that were unpredictable in style on human code: excerpts of the question, comments to mark the author, and watermarks.
+There were many unpredictable markers in the human code: excerpts of the question, comments to mark the author, and watermarks.
 Given the small size of the dataset, such watermarks were manually removed to make the human code more homogenous.
 While writing scripts to perform cleaning is more effective, especially when working with larger datasets, manual cleanup in this case saved roughly 90 to 120 minutes.

 After the AI-generated data was collected it was processed alongside the human code dataset.
 Duplicates were dropped before the datasets were combined and shuffled.
 The train, validation, and test splits were chosen to be 80%, 10%, 10% respectively: an standard split.

 The model training was conducted using LoRA (Low-Rank Adaption).
 This allowed for more efficient training in terms of computation and speed.
 The pretrained CodeBERT base weights were kept frozen and learned a low-rank update.
 This created an new, effective weight:

 $$
-W_{\text{eff}} = W + \Delta W = W + \frac{\alpha}{r}\, B A
+W_{\text{eff}} = W + \Delta W = W + \frac{\alpha}{r} B A
 $$

 $$